Riicarus/Compiler/README.md

 AST makes it better to deal with semantic analysis.

+#### Parse Algorithm

+Syntaxer mainly use recursive descent analysis, and there may be some look-ahead optimization algorithm to help syntaxer define which production to use next.

+Syntaxer does not get all lex tokens from lexer once, but gets one by one.
+When successfully consuming a token or ignore a token for error recovery, syntaxer gets next token from lexer through calling method `Lexer#next()`.

+#### Error Handling

+Currently the syntaxer will only scan and report the first occurred error, because when meeting one error, the syntaxer will throw an `IllegalStateException`.
+But we could add some more error recovery algorithms to scan more error and report better error messages.

+We may also report warnings instead of only reporting errors.
+The warnings meaning the statement may be unnecessary or may lead some runtime error.

 ### Syntax Define

 As the syntax analysis algorithm we use is recursive descent analysis, so the syntax cannot contain left recursion or be ambiguous.